Delicate AWOL: Formation and early lineups

-Stabilising the line-up, and Our Genome
+Stabilizing the line-up, and Our Genome

 Heartened by the positive audience reception in Glasgow, Ross and Version returned to London and began recording their debut album, Our Genome, as a duo.
-When Michael Donnelly (bass) and Tom Page (drums) were recruited into the band mid-sessions Ross and Version became so enthused with their new bandmates’ contributions that they scrapped the original version of Our Genome altogether and began rewriting and recording the album from scratch.
-(Some tracks from the original Our Genome sessions surfaced later as EP tracks, and a few complete copies of the shelved album are in private hands).
+When Michael Donnelly (bass) and Tom Page (drums) were recruited into the band mid-sessions.
+Ross and Version became so enthused with their new bandmates’ contributions that they scrapped the original version of Our Genome altogether and began rewriting and recording the album from scratch.
+Some tracks from the original Our Genome sessions surfaced later as EP tracks, and a few complete copies of the shelved album are in private hands.

 In the summer of 2000, Delicate AWOL released the "Hurray for Sugar" single - a delicate, whispering song which clearly indicated that the band had moved on from their more abrasive beginnings.
-Tom Page's percussionist brother Ben Page was added to the line-up, and Ross added more instruments to her live armoury (including ocarina, melodica and assorted small percussion instruments).
+Tom Page's percussionist brother Ben Page was added to the line-up, and Ross added more instruments to her live armory (including ocarina, melodica and assorted small percussion instruments).
 The band's next release was part of the Day Release "Four Seasons Singles Club", a series of releases each of which featured three EPs from three different artists: Delicate AWOL contributed three tracks to the "Autumn" issue.
 In November 2000, the band performed at the fourth Terrastock festival in Seattle, Washington State, USA.

 Our Genome was released by Day Release Records in the spring of 2001.
 It displayed a much-evolved band sound – more cohesive and dynamic, and considerably quieter, with added instrumentation (including horns) on several tracks.
 Demonstrating the band's intention to keep moving, it featured none of the early singles and no previously released tracks.
 The band were now heading in a post-rock direction, with Ross’ vocals assuming more of an ensemble/instrumental quality and various experiments with textures.

 By this time, Delicate AWOL had also established themselves as a significant band within the London math rock scene, sharing stages and audiences with bands such as the Monsoon Bassoon, Rothko, the Shrubbies (featuring future North Sea Radio Orchestra members), Geiger Counter, Billy Mahonie and others.
 For a while, they also ran their own club night, "Everywhere Is Mouse", in the basement of Helter Skelter music bookstore in Denmark Street.
 The event attracted performers including The Monsoon Bassoon, Stewart Lee and Al Murray (performing as part of a band), Keith Burstein and others.

 Adding trumpeter Jo Wright to the line-up, Delicate AWOL toured America during the summer of 2001 and returned to play the fifth Terrastock festival (this time in Boston) in October.
 The Driesh EP, released in autumn 2001 (with the band's elegiac set-closer "Dust" as the lead track) ended the band's middle period.
 One track - the instrumental "Evergreen China Prairie Tribunal" - pointed the way forward towards the next phase.